When does the Clive Aquatic Center open for the season?

 How can RWI's be avoided?

-- Always shower thoroughly before entering the pool to remove any and all unwanted particles.
+- Always shower thoroughly before entering the pool to remove all unwanted particles.

 - NEVER use the pool as a bathroom - Clive has pool breaks every hour to check pools and have people use the restrooms